RostotskiyKirill/Postman_collection/README.md

-Created as part of the course Automation REST API in Postman
+Collections created as part of the course REST API automation in Postman